hnla/style-modules/README.md

 We can choose to use a new page on bp .org or create a github page for this purpose.

+**Loading and activation of Modules**

+Loading modules (essentially enqueueing the files) initially will be a matter of the end user installing the module folder in the right place, then copy/pasting the modules example enqueue code block to thier functions file.
+_( Originally the idea was to provide a automagic enqueue function that would look for modules and their files and enqueue an array of found files, this was either part of the  BP core functions.php or a standalone file in the MU pluginsdir, for my dev purposes I have a simple class checking and array building the files to enqueue run as a standard plugin.)_

 -----------------------------------------------------------------------------------------------------

 The section below is the first pass at the proposed general repo instructions aimed at both authors and users.